rizkyannd/ubuntu-server-sysadmin-roadmap/01-install-ubuntu-server.md

 ## Why this project

 Certifications show you know the theory.
-This repo shows the work: setting up a server, breaking things, figuring out why, and fixing them properly — the kind of hands-on troubleshooting that maps directly to real System Administration and Cloud Engineering work.
+This repo shows the work: setting up a server, breaking things, figuring out why, and fixing them properly — the kind of hands-on troubleshooting that real System Administration work is made of.